RobertGonzales1/Homelab/README.md

 8. Transfer Main Domain to a New Provider.
 9. ~Figure out a way to get Gitea to do a two way Sync instead of the current one-way sync setup (GitHub->Gitea).~ Turns out thats not what Gitea is intended to be used for (02/2026)
 10. Get a better Hardware Solution so Each Mini PC/VM Host has a Redundent Failover or Has High Availability.
 (Ill go back to Proxmox HA once I get the Hardware)
-11. Move Localy Hosted IIS Static Websites into Azure.
+11. ~Move Localy Hosted IIS Static Websites into Azure.~ Moved all but 2 into azure.
+Ill wait a few months and see what the real cost of azure is before moving the last 2.
+(02/2026)

 # 💻 Tech Stack:
 ![Cloudflare](https://img.shields.io/badge/Cloudflare-F38020?style=for-the-badge&logo=Cloudflare&logoColor=white)